Avoiding Triangulation in Relationships

-An unhealthy and unsustainable dynamic develops when triangulation involves roles of a victim, a rescuer, and a persecutor.
-Oftentimes this unhealthy dynamic develops an energy that draws the individuals in such a way that resolution of the conflict is forgotten.
+An unhealthy and unsustainable dynamic develops when triangulation involves the roles of a victim, a rescuer, and a persecutor.
+Oftentimes this unhealthy dynamic develops the energy that draws the individuals in such a way that the resolution of the conflict is forgotten.

-The Rescuer: the one who feels responsible towards the victim and guilty if she/he does not help the victim.
+The Rescuer: The one who feels responsible for the victim and guilty if she/he does not help the victim.
 The rescuer is the enabler and is stuck focusing energy on the victim rather than on themselves.

 The victim being persecuted will seek out a rescuer.
-The rescuer will meet some need within themselves by playing the rescuing role.
+The rescuer will meet some needs within themselves by playing the rescuing role.
 The persecutor will feel righteous and blame the victim.
 The victim will say “I’m helpless”, persecutor will say “I’m right”, the and the rescuer will say “I’m good”.
-The rescuer perhaps has the most obscure motive as she / he has a mixed motive of feeling good that someone is dependent on them, and they are able to help.
+The rescuer perhaps has the most obscure motive as she/he has a mixed-motive of feeling good that someone is dependent on them, and they are able to help.
 It may be that the rescuer actually enjoys their position and doesn’t want the conflict to really resolve.

 While this kind of triangulation continues there is no healthy position.

 - Do not engage: Refuse to participate as a victim, rescuer, or persecutor.
 Find your balance and express your true beliefs and position on the issue.
 Maintain your position with strength and compassion.
 Focus on the solution.